Värriö Research Station (Värriö LTER) - Finland

 LTER Europe✔This site is a verified "LTER Europe" member.

-ICOS✖ (http://meta.icos-cp.eu/ontologies/stationentry/ES/ECO-SMEAR+I)The affiliation of this site with "ICOS" is not verified.
+ICOS✖ (http://meta.icos-cp.eu/ontologies/stationentry/ES/ECO-SMEAR+I)The affiliation of this site with "ICOS" is not verified by the network on DEIMS-SDR.

 LTER Finland✔ (LTER_EU_FI_020)This site is a verified "LTER Finland" member.